 To get the results you want, you need to give your prospects what they want.
 And people demand more than ever from the brands they trust.
 We live in an era flooded with content.
 What makes one piece stand out from another?
 What drew the attention of X readers who then converted to subscribers and, later on, clients?

 These are the issues that marketers must consider.
 How do you get your content delivered in front of your intended audience in a manner that draws attention?
 And once you’ve got that attention for a fleeting moment, how do you keep it?

 Quality Trumps Quantity in the New Content Marketing Era

 There is no question about your intent to create quality content for your prospects.
-But how do you define quality may not be similar with how they define it.
-To create a bridge between the two intents, you build buyer personas and try to write for them.
-But buyer personas also change.
+But how do you define quality may not be similar to how they define it.
+To create a bridge between the two intents, you build buyer personas and try to write for them but buyer personas also change.

 1. Tell A Story In Various Ways for Different Mediums

 Copy/paste is bad and will take you nowhere.
 We don’t mean plagiarism, but getting lazy and posting the same content with the same captions throughout all your social media accounts.
 Consider that you have leads and customers who follow you both on Facebook™ and on Instagram.
 And on Twitter.
 And on LinkedIn.

 Each platform has its own specific language and style of posting.
 For instance, you can get away with 5-6 hashtags on Twitter or Instagram, because that’s what everyone does there.
 But on Facebook™, you should stick to two hashtags per post.

 There is a new form of content emerging and growing successful and that is niche content.
 It means that you are writing for a very specific sub-group of clients.
 And you repeat this for each sub-group, so that everyone gets content tailored to their interests.